 Anxiety comes in different shapes and forms, and sometimes with different symptoms.

 We can experience anxiety in social settings, we feel anxiety the instant we make a mistake, and our anxiety affects self-esteem issues, causing us to self-doubt ourselves.
 However, we are trying our very best to cope with our anxiety.

 This is how I can best answer the question of, "What does anxiety feel like?" to you.

 Socializing Can be a Nightmare for Us

 Socializing can be an anxiety sufferer’s worst nightmare.
 The amount of negative thoughts and feelings that enter our heads when speaking to others, particularly new people, can be suffocating.

 We worry about what other people think about us, in excruciating detail.
 Things like how we look, our clothes, our opinions, how we talk, how we move.

-Of course, it’s not, but that doesn’t stop us thinking it.
+Of course, it is not, but that does not stop us thinking it.